 Gather the ingredients.

 Spray an 8-ounce microwave-safe mug or cup with nonstick cooking spray.
 Drop the eggs, milk, and sour cream right into the cup and mix with a fork until blended.
 Add salt and pepper or any other herbs or spices you'd like to taste.
 Then stir in the add-ins, if using.

-Microwave the egg mixture for 2 minutes for an 800 to 1000-watt oven (most of them today), 2-1/2 minutes for a 600-watt oven, or 3 minutes for a 400-watt oven.
+Microwave the egg mixture for 2 minutes for an 800 to a 1000-watt oven (most of them today), 2 1/2 minutes for a 600-watt oven, or 3 minutes for a 400-watt oven.
 If you like fluffier eggs, remove the mug from the microwave and stir after 1 minute, then return and finish cooking.